 Project Dates: Feb.
 1, 2016–Jan.
 31, 2018

-This project aims to partner with peer-to-peer support programs that connect patients with others with a similar health condition, people “who have been there” to provide knowledge, experience, and emotional and practical help.
-Program leaders’ and participants’ perspectives, experiences, needs, successes and challenges will be compiled to develop a road map and field guide on how peer to peer programs can be implemented and sustained.
+This project partnered with peer-to-peer support programs that connected patients with others with a similar health condition, people “who have been there” to provide knowledge, experience, and emotional and practical help.
+Program leaders’ and participants’ perspectives, experiences, needs, successes and challenges were compiled to develop a road map and field guide on how peer to peer programs can be implemented and sustained.
 Funded by PCORI.

 Patient and Family Education on Mechanical Ventilation

 This project sought to improve communications with patients and families about the risks of mechanical ventilation and develop educational materials about the benefits of being removed from breathing machines as soon as safely possible.
 Funded by the Agency for Healthcare Research and Quality (AHRQ).

 Better Respiratory Education And Treatment Help Empower (BREATHE)

 This project helped people with chronic obstructive pulmonary disease to overcome the obstacles to managing the disease and avoid re-hospitalizations and emergency department visits, while reducing stress on their caregivers at home.
 Funded by PCORI.

 Project Dates: Dec.
 1, 2012–Nov.
 30, 2013

 This research and dissemination project identified concrete innovations and promising practices of United States hospitals that were top performers in delivery of patient-centered care, or who had made remarkable strides in this area.
 Funded by AHRQ.